What is Corrective Maintenance?

 Examples of Corrective Maintenance

-Service outages — Restoring services that are down, such as fixing a broken telephone line.
+Restoring downed services, such as fixing a broken telephone line promptly.

 Dispelling a Common Myth About Corrective Maintenance